 I remember vaguely that when I was pregnant with my first child, I was so excited that my shopping spree for baby started when I was into the fifth month of my pregnancy.
 Well, I wished I could have started off earlier but my very bad morning sickness kept me at home.
 However, during the second pregnancy, I did minimal shopping, only for the necessities as I realised that I have too many things unused from my first pregnancy.

-I understand the mentality of every new parents-to-be.
+I understand the mentality of every new parent-to-be.
 They always want the best for their baby especially with the first one.
 When I was pregnant with my first child, I had wanted almost everything brand new.
-When relatives passed me used baby clothings, I was critical, thinking that those were old and worn so I kept buying new ones.
-Little did I knew baby out grown clothings so rapidly.
+When relatives handed used baby clothing to me, I was critical, thinking that those were old and worn so I kept buying new ones.
+Little did I know that babies outgrow clothing so rapidly.

 Here’s a shopping guide to new parents-to-be so that you won’t overshop.

 1. Baby Cot – Check Lifecot, a 5-in-one Baby Cot

 2. Small little pillow with hollows in the centre

 5. Long handle spoon for stirring milk